Berzelia lanuginosa

 Berzelia lanuginosa, commonly known as common button bush, is a species of flowering plant in the family Bruniaceae native to the Western Cape region of South Africa.
 It is a perennial shrub that is hardy from USDA hardiness zones 9a to 11.
 It grows to be 4 to 6 ft tall.

+Carl Linnaeus, the "father of taxonomy", described it as Brunia lanuginosa in volume one of his Species Plantarum in 1753.
+French botanist erected the genus Berzelia, giving it the binomial name Berzelia lanuginosa in 1826.